OliverHeilmann/OpenAI-Gym-CarRacing-RL/readme.md

 # Code Description
 WIP

-* Included a large config section to allow for iterative testing and better visibility of parameters
-* Overly large number of training episodes but saving model periodically so we can choose 'best of bunch'
-* Skip frames included: Frame skipping is where an action is chosen and taken n many times in a row.
-The negative rewards are collected but the transition states are not; this incentivises a sense of longer term "thinking" through larger (in magnitude) rewards.
-We found that the car would learn very slowly and often drive slowly without frame skipping.
-We think that this is a very important feature here as the physics of the environment was such that it made sense i.e. vehicle momentum, velocity etc were attributes carried through states.
-Frame skipping allowed for more focussed learning around this notion.
-* Target network updates every x5 episodes.
-Each run would have a finite number of time that it could run for (by either exploring all areas or early termination).
-Measuring target updates in terms of steps would increase the variability of target updates so, by setting it per episode, there was a better control over the frequency of target updates.
-Values were tested iteratively and some example values were taken from online sources as a baseline.
-* Max penalty, consecutive_neg_reward, steps_on_grass: These two parameters governed how the episode would terminate during training.
-To ensure that unnecessary states (i.e. those where no road was visible and car on grass) wouldn't saturate the network, we pre-emptively terminated episodes which were likely to provide little benefit to training.
-This, obviously had significant effect on the training reward curves... but often had beneficial effects to the testing performance.
-* replay_buffer_max_size: To ensure learning would happen across many episodes, and to not overfit to specific data, RB was included.
-Max array size was set to very large so that this adverse affect was less likely to occur but this increased training time significantly (as expected).
-* Action space discretisation: obv action space was continuous, we had to choose a set of actions so we consulted other sources for baseline approaches.
-We also tried larger numbers of action space but this required an increases Neural Network size to account for the added complexity in action space.
-Overall, we decided to keep action space cocnsistent across hyperparameter tests to constrain the complexity/ make it easier to identify which parameters did what.
-* Prioritised/ batch priority: As per the Rainbow paper, a batch priority was introduced where a higher probability of selection was given to recent states, and lower priority to older states.
-This stabalised the convergance of our training performance.

 # Testing Results
 | Method                                                                                            | Average Reward (across 50 runs) | Max  | Min  | Standard Deviation |